 Enter into the Gorge itself and you will find a lush, rich Tropical Rainforest on the Equator.
 It simply is another world.

-Whereas on the savanna above there was an abundance of light, of brightness and sunshine, the canopy of this underground forest with its rich foliage blocks out much of the sun unless you are in a clearing and there is no longer a need for sunglasses since you want to take in clearly all that is before you and you co not want to miss anything during your time while Chimpanzee Trekking in the Kyambura Gorge.
+Whereas on the savanna above there was an abundance of light, of brightness and sunshine, the canopy of this underground forest with its rich foliage blocks out much of the sun unless you are in a clearing and there is no longer a need for sunglasses since you want to take in clearly all that is before you and you co not want to miss anything during your time while Chimpanzee Trekking and hiking in the Kyambura Gorge.

 You move through this forest and along the Kyambura River guided by knowledgeable Uganda Wildlife Authority Guides who will safely take you down the maze of trails of the Gorge, in the “Valley of the Apes” in search of the Chimpanzees that have been habituated, a process that takes up to two years making the chimpanzees used to humans and continuing with their activities as humans arrive.
 There are other primates found here such as Black and White Colobus Monkeys, Red Tailed Monkeys, Baboons, Giant Forest Hogs and other mammals.
 When it comes to Birding Kyambura Gorge is a birder Paradise and Butterflies abound.

 Kyambura Gorge, this gash in the savanna in Queen Elizabeth Park, this hidden secret with its sunken underground forest, this as BBC calls it “Lost Gorge”, this scenic wonders with its rich tropical rainforest and chimpanzees is a must for visitors to Queen Elizabeth Park in the Pearl of Africa.

 The Kyambura Gorge is an experience for most who track Chimpanzees and hit the hiking trails here.